Fresh ideas from museums around the globe in your inbox each week

 “While we can still use loaned hardware devices, 80% of our projects now use our GEED platform – which is independent of any network and located in a museum’s premises.
 The platform hosts all media and visit apps, which are essentially broadcast to a visitor’s device.

 “The key for us is to take out some of the obstacles that are usually faced with a Bring Your Own Device (BYOD) format.
-Those can include a reliance on 3G or 4G to download an app from a “store” or visit a website.
+Those can include a reliance on a 5G connection to download an app from a “store” or visit a website.
 While many institutions offer guest Wi-Fi as an alternative to mobile networks, this can create huge issues in terms of bandwidth and also data security.
 Ultimately, it reduces the quality of the experience and sets limits on the experience.”

 By using a closed network as their starting point, Livdeo not only ensure safety and reliability for users, they can also enable institutions to develop content and explore multimedia opportunities without limitation – issues relating to data, signal, compatibility or operating system are no longer a concern.
 Instead, museums are able to focus on creating truly immersive and exciting experiences.